francoismichel/ssh3-spec/draft-michel-ssh3.md

 scheme {{HTTP-SIGNATURE}} and will be preferred for public key authentication in future versions of our prototype.

-### Example: password authentication using HTTP Basic Authentication
+### Password authentication using HTTP Basic Authentication

 Password-based authentication is performed using the HTTP Basic authentication scheme {{HTTP-BASIC}}.
 The user-id part of the